-The Scholarship is managed by the Govett-Brewster Art Gallery.
-This includes administrating the application and award process and promoting the Scholarship to Taranaki visual arts teachers and students through the gallery’s website and education brochure.
+The Scholarship is funded by the George Mason Trust and managed by the Govett-Brewster Art Gallery.
+This includes administering the application and award process and promoting the Scholarship to Taranaki visual arts teachers and students through the Gallery’s website and marketing.

 Award of Scholarship